FOSSEE/xcos_on_cloud/README.md

 ## Installation

 	 git clone https://github.com/FOSSEE/xcos_on_cloud

-	 Follow the steps given in the pdf- "Steps-to-setup-and-run-Xcos_on_cloud-locally"
+	 Follow the steps given in the INSTALL.pdf file.

 ## License information
 This project has a Creative Commons Public License.